jdeath/Hubspace-Homeassistant/README.md

    * Open / Close

 ### Breaking Change:
-@Expl0dingBanana did amazing work to allow configuration via the UI, async calls, and robust autoscan.
+@Expl0dingBanana did amazing work to allow configuration via the UI, async calls, robust autoscan, and treating devices correctly instead of everything as a light.
 A few devices are left to be tested.

 Configuration is done through the `Add Integrations` rather than configuration.yaml.
 Some devices may not work after moving the configuration to the integration.
 Please review